sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/overview.rst

   an audit trail is available after the fact.
 - Associates devices with external assets such as people or physical items.
 For instance, a badge may be associated with the person wearing it.
 A tracking device can be associated with the piece of heavy equipment it is attached to.
-The asset information is offered via as asset management framework that allows external systems to drive the information.
+The asset information is offered via an asset management framework that allows external systems to drive the information.
 For instance, the list of people that badges can be assigned to can come from an existing LDAP data store.
 SiteWhere tracks the assignment of devices to assets over time and ties events to the assignment so at a later date you can query '*what were the locations of the badge